 The second policy brief "Mandatory climate-related reporting as a means of CO2 emission reduction (PDF, 392.64 KB)" shows that mandatory reporting can create incentives for companies to reduce emissions.
 In addition, mandatory disclosure would make important information for risk assessment available to capital markets, thus reducing information asymmetry and redirecting capital flows in a more climate-friendly direction.

 The third policy brief discusses the importance of climate neutrality for different market players.
 It shows how climate neutrality can serve as a central scenario for the strategic planning of financial institutions and real economy companies.
 In addition, it emphasizes the importance of company-specific data and information in connection with scenario analyses and stress tests.
-The policy brief is currently only available in German: „Sustainable Finance und die Transformation der Realwirtschaft - Klimaneutralität als zentrales Szenario“ (PDF, 0.72 MB)
+The policy brief is currently only available in German: „Sustainable Finance und die Transformation der Realwirtschaft - Klimaneutralität als zentrales Szenario“ (PDF, 500.37 KB)